 4. “Yare Yare Daze!” – Jotaro Kujo

-Originally, the term “Yare Yare Daze!” became very popular as the catchphrase associated with Jotaro Kujo who is the main character of the long-running Shonen manga series, JoJo’s Bizarre Adventure with the titled Stardust Crusaders which debuted from 1989 to 1992.
-This line then appeared in the second episode of this manga series on 11th April, 2014.
+Originally, the phrase “Yare Yare Daze!” became very popular as a catchphrase associated with Jotaro Kujo, the main character of the long-running Shonen manga series JoJo’s Bizarre Adventure with the title Stardust Crusaders, which ran from 1989 to 1992.
+This line then appeared in the second episode of this manga series on 11 April 2014.

-Depending on the situation, this phrase has several variations of meaning.
-The phrase in the manga and anime series has been translated as follows
+Depending on the situation, this phrase has several different meanings.
+In the manga and anime series, the phrase is translated as follows:

-This phrase is actually very not often used in real conversation by the Japanese.
-It is very casual as you might know that in Anime, usually, the phrase is very casual to make the conversation become natural.
-However, some phrase is not recommended to be used when you are learning Japanese promptly.
+This phrase is actually not used very often in real Japanese conversation.
+It is very casual as you may know that in anime, the phrase is usually very casual to make the conversation become natural.
+However, some phrases are not recommended to be used if you are learning Japanese quickly.

 5. “Mada Mada Dane” – Ryouma Echizen

-Mada mada dane (まだまだだね commonly written in Japanese hiragana) is a phrase that has been popularized by Ryoma Echizen, a fictional character and the protagonist of the manga as well as famous anime series titled The Prince of Tennis created by Takeshi Konomi.
+Mada mada dane (まだまだね commonly written in Japanese hiragana) is a phrase popularised by Ryoma Echizen, a fictional character and the protagonist of the manga and famous anime series The Prince of Tennis created by Takeshi Konomi.

-Furthermore, the meaning of the phrase he often said that becomes an iconic line literally means “No, not yet” unfortunately varies depending on the situation to use the phrase.
-As in original Japanese, this phrase comes from the word まだまだ which means not yet.
+Furthermore, the meaning of the phrase he often said, which became an iconic line literally meaning “No, not yet”, unfortunately varies depending on the situation in which the phrase is used.
+As in the original Japanese, the phrase comes from the word まだまだ, which means not yet.

-Specifically, this phrase can be translated as the following options as well
+Specifically, this phrase can also be translated as the following options:

-in addition, in the scene when he says this line, he was saying this to disturb the minds of his rivals.
-Happily, to inform you that this phrase is commonly used by the Japanese, especially the word まだ (mada), you will be often heard this word said by them in the daily conversation.
+Also, in the scene where he says this line, he says it to confuse his rivals.
+Fortunately, this phrase is commonly used by the Japanese, especially the word まだ (mada), and you will often hear them say this word in everyday conversation.

 6. “Tensai Desu Kara!” – Hanamichi Sakuragi

-In this 6th place, choosing a legendary line said by the main character of the Japanese sports manga Slam Dunk, Hanamichi Sakuragi is a perfect choice.
-As you might already know what is the line, this sensational phrase has even become super popular in manga fans for many years even until now.
+In this 6th place, the choice of a legendary line from the main character of the Japanese sports manga Slam Dunk, Hanamichi Sakuragi, is a perfect choice.
+As you may already know, this sensational phrase has been popular among manga fans for many years.

-Further, the phrase is 「天才ですから!(Tensai desu kara!)」which can be broken down as the following literal meanings:
+Furthermore, the phrase is 「天才ですから!(Tensai desu kara!), which can be broken down into the following literal meanings:

-Therefore, the meaning of this phrase can be concluded as “Because I’m a genius“.
+Therefore, the meaning of this sentence can be concluded as “Because I’m a genius”.

 7. “I don’t know everything, I just know what I know.” – Hanekawa Tsubasa

-Do you know Tsubasa Hanekawa, she is the main character of the Monogatari Series.
-This series is stated as one of the most dialogue-heavy anime out there.
-Again, anime Fans are deeply attracted to the series for its narration, character interaction, and character development over anything else.
+If you know Tsubasa Hanekawa, she is the main character of the Monogatari series.
+This series is said to be one of the most dialogue-heavy anime out there.
+Again, anime fans are drawn to the series more for the narration, character interaction and character development than anything else.

-In this anime series, there is the most famous phrase, that is the line said by Tsubasa Hanekawa.
+In this anime series, there is the most famous phrase, the line uttered by Tsubasa Hanekawa.

-The phrase is “I don’t know everything, I just know what I know” which is originally in Japanese as follows;
+The phrase is “I don’t know everything, I only know what I know”, which originally reads as follows in Japanese;

 何でもは知らないわよ。